passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.md

 ## Work

+### Mon 1 mai 2023 - bug fix

+We fixed the bug found the 30 apr and fix the special node discovery, implementing map addr to label.

 ### Sun 30 apr 2023 - identification of the bug (28th apr)

 The error comes from the key wich aren't a multiple of 8 (block size).
 This lead to the aggregation of to much data.
 The right think to do isn't clear, and we must investigate.